emads22/Recommender-Systems/README.md

     conda env create -f environment.yml
     ```

-   This will create a new Conda environment named `recommendation_systems_env` with all the required packages installed.
+   This will create a new Conda environment named `recommender_systems_env` with all the required packages installed.
 4. Activate the Conda environment:

     ```bash
-    conda activate recommendation_systems_env
+    conda activate recommender_systems_env
     ```

 5. Launch Jupyter Lab: